-Learn about the procedures, steps, risks, and requirements for patient counseling
+Learn the procedures, steps, risks, and requirements for patient counseling.

 Patient counseling is a universal skill possessed by nurses around the world.
 To create an ideal environment for their patients, nurses should develop a supportive relationship with them.
 Patients who are provided with the proper knowledge regarding their condition can make vital positive changes to their health, alter their lifestyles, and remain self-sufficient.